ozshimon21/tamnoon-take-home-assignment/README.md

 ## Contact

-If you have any questions or need further clarification, please contact [Oz Shimon] at [ozshimon21@gmail.com].
+If you have any questions or need further clarification, please contact me at [ozshimon21@gmail.com](ozshimon21@gmail.com).

 Thank you for reviewing this project!